elasticdotventures/dotfiles/README.md

 # Why does Opionated mean?
 For example, _b00t_ believes that VS Code with it's intellisense, typescript & python, docker, azure, aws, gcp, and plurality of other useful extensions makes VS Code the one true editor.
 The author believes _b00t_ pattern works best when using remote containers, which is one of the 层 Layers it builds & configures.

-The \_b00t_ organizational pattern is formatted around an intentionally lean "svelte" Enterprise, everything is automated and structured for easy updates using Git.
+The \_b00t_ organizational pattern is formatted around an intentionally lean "svelte" Enterprise, everything is automated and structured for easy updates using GitOps and JSON.
 Debugging is on by default but can be reduced later to save $$.
-Serverless/consumption plans are also default and cost centers are isolated by project/resource group for good reporting & security.  _b00t_ assumes an agile cadence of releasing early and continuously integration. _b00t_ assumes VS Code as an integrated environment, thus prescribing a suggest list of IDE extensions.
-An emphasis is put on Windows development with plans to integrate a custom language pack based on a US keyboard (thus similar to intellisense hinting, but at the OS layer)
+Serverless/consumption plans are also default and cost centers are isolated by project/resource group for good reporting & security.  _b00t_ assumes an agile cadence of releasing early and continuously integration.
+Fast fail.

+# Resource Division
+_b00t_ uses Azure Landing Zone "best practice" patterns to orchestrate away a considerable amount of complexity in terms of assembling a plurality of well known popular libraries and tools together inside docker containers that then fit into a local inner/outer development loop.

+# B00t tries NOT to reinvent the wheel*
+_*except when the __b00t__ wheel has less fricition*_

+_b00t_ assumes VS Code as an integrated environment, thus prescribing a suggest list of IDE extensions, along with a sufficiently pnemonic unique naming approach using ideograms & pinyin command glyphs for a variety of tasks such as idea routing & error handling "storytell mode".
+An emphasis is put on Windows development but uses a remote container development environment so it's highly agnostic of individual OS choice.  _b00t_ relies heavily on intellisense and the VS-code extension ecosystem, especially it's integration with Azure for a variety of "1 click" tasks.

+# /c0de/_b00t_
+Presently _b00t_ generally expects to be in /c0de/_b00t_.

-Ultimately it will include internal tooling sufficient to run a company through built on top of the _b00t_ template.
+Ultimately __b00t__ will include internal tooling sufficient to _b00t_ a company or product in a few hours.
+It presumes Bash, Typescript and Python environment and also works to some extent on raspberry pi (i.e. "no nvidia cuda").
+I intend iot esp32 and arduino functionality in future releases.

+Built on top of the _b00t_ template.
 Plans to compile a variety of unique reporting summarized using _b00t_ notation to quickly assess project quality, code sentiment analysis and identify weak spots.
+Presently this is done with tabnine, etc.

+# Future: leverage eBPF
-Additional plans include using the eBPF Linux Kernel filter for fast (kernel level) debugging and monitoring (learning patterns of good and bad transactions).
-In this capacity Emoji & HSK is universally better suited than English which would require some level of cost-intensive NLP to be as-effective.
+Future plans include using the eBPF Linux Kernel filter for fast (kernel level) debugging and monitoring (learning patterns of good and bad transactions).
+In this capacity multi-facet ideogram commands are universally better suited than English which would require an extensive level of cost-intensive NLP to be as-effective.
 In this capacity _b00t_ saves money with a higher (better) payload to transmission size of packets.

 # What is Idempotence & Determinism?
+The primary "preferred" pattern for operational code is to operate with as much idempotence as possible.
+Also to have the option of both deterministic and non-deterministic business/application logic.

 https://en.wikipedia.org/wiki/Idempotence
 Idempotence (UK: /ˌɪdɛmˈpoʊtəns/,[1] US: /ˌaɪdəm-/)[2] is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.

 A deterministic algorithm is an algorithm which, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states.

+# Python
+Python severless backend functions with a plurality of messaging & socket options for IPC.
+Logging (Azure Insight), Authentication, scaffold is Azure Insight.
+Future infrastructure for algorithimic pattern monitoring (effectively an AI regression that determines if the code is working)

+# Typescript - Vite, Vue, Vitesse =>  Vitestestee
+[Vitestestee](http://github.com/elasticdotventures/vitestestee) is a sample project based on Vite, Vue, Vitesse

+# OpenID, MS Graph, MS ADSLv2

+#
 Using Azure Functions, and Azure Logic Apps for orchestrating actions which allows a _b00t_ stack to behave as a globally distributed finite-state machine.
 This is the higest level of durability which can be assigned to a software platform and is suitable to running fail-safe systems such as nuclear reactors.
 The author explicitly disclaims any responsibility for circumstances occurring decide to use _b00t_ to run your own backyard reactor.

 https://en.wikipedia.org/wiki/Deterministic_system